Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Saturday Night — BOS Philly Pride Circuit Weekend

-BOS Philly (a 501(c)(3) nonprofit) hosts the Pride Circuit Weekend on Saturday:
+BOS Philly (a 501(c)(3) nonprofit) hosts its Pride Circuit Weekend on Saturday:

 - Pride Boat Party on the Delaware River — an afternoon cruise with DJs and views of the Philadelphia skyline.

-- Night circuit party with international guest DJs, go-go dancers, and surprise performances running until 4 AM.
+- PHYSICAL circuit party at The Fillmore — international guest DJs, go-go dancers, and surprise performances late into the night.

 Proceeds support LGBTQ+ charities.
 Tickets sell out — check bosphilly.com for details.